salwamohammed23/My_projects/README.md

 This project involves analyzing earthquake data to predict earthquake magnitudes using Support Vector Regression (SVR).
 The dataset contains historical earthquake records with features such as latitude, longitude, depth, and datetime.

+# KMeans Clustering Project

+This project demonstrates how to apply the KMeans clustering algorithm using the scikit-learn library on a synthetic dataset.
+The goal is to group similar data points into clusters based on their feature values.